What the Starbucks case at the Supreme Court is all about. Hint: It's not coffee

 Starbucks said the employees had violated multiple company policies, including allowing a television crew into the store after hours.
 The workers believe they were fired for trying to organize a union.

-On Tuesday, the Supreme Court will hear arguments — not about whether Starbucks illegally interfered with the union drive, but about whether a lower court erred in ordering Starbucks to reinstate Escobar and his co-workers while their firings were being investigated.
+On Tuesday, the Supreme Court heard arguments — not about whether Starbucks illegally interfered with the union drive, but about whether a lower court erred in ordering Starbucks to reinstate Escobar and his co-workers while their firings were being investigated.

-That order and the decision to grant it are at the heart of the case that the nine justices will hear.
+That order and the decision to grant it are at the heart of the case in front of the nine justices.
+During oral arguments, the majority of the Supreme Court appeared sympathetic to Starbucks, which argued that the government should have to meet a higher legal bar when it asks courts to intervene during labor investigations.

 An important tool